greener-group/progres/README.md

 conda install pytorch-scatter pyg -c pyg
 ```

-3. Run `pip install progres`, which will also install [Biopython](https://biopython.org), [mmtf-python](https://github.com/rcsb/mmtf-python) and [EGNN PyTorch](https://github.com/lucidrains/egnn-pytorch) if they are not already present.
+3. Run `pip install progres`, which will also install [Biopython](https://biopython.org) and [mmtf-python](https://github.com/rcsb/mmtf-python) if they are not already present.
 4. The first time you run the software the trained model and pre-embedded databases (~x MB) will be downloaded to the package directory, which requires an internet connection.

 ## Usage